mayuraitavadekar/mern-code/README.md

 # Configurations

-recent update - [ 16 may ]
+recent update - [ 27 may ]

 ### Current Issues

-- [x] uploading videos in S3
-- [] use security best practices CORS/ACL/signedURLs etc.
-- [] design the video player
-- [] design the page containing - video player, syllabus, all URLs and name of concepts!
-- [] fetch the data from database into the page having urls!
-- [] when use clicks on perticular link, getSignedURL and direct update src in video player to play video

 ### future issues
+- [ ] uploading videos in S3
+- [ ] use security best practices CORS/ACL/signedURLs etc.
+- [ ] design the video player
+- [ ] design the page containing - video player, syllabus, all URLs and name of concepts!
+- [ ] fetch the data from database into the page having urls!
+- [ ] when use clicks on perticular link, getSignedURL and direct update src in video player to play video
-- [] setup complete cloud architecture containing s3, lambda, media-convert, cloudfront!
+- [ ] setup complete cloud architecture containing s3, lambda, media-convert, cloudfront!
-- [] admin panel - manage categories (future issue)
+- [ ] admin panel - manage categories (future issue)

 ### backend-updates

 - [x] Auth Routes -> signin, signout, signup | tested! working! jwt-decode may use in front-end